finopsfoundation/framework/_stories/influencing-factors-shared-costs.md

 layout: story

-title: Non-technical/Market/Environmental/Corporate Governance Influencing Factors on How to Track, Process and Share Costs
+title: Non-technical/Market/Environmental/Corporate Governance Influencing Factors for Share Costs
-description:
+description: Influencing factors on how to track, process and share costs using vendor pricing, procurement and pattern spotting
 story-title: Influencing Factors on How to Track, Process and Share Costs
 story-date: 2021-06-01
 author: Neil May